 Yes, scientific research shows that it is absolutely possible to retrain the limbic system using self-directed neuroplasticity exercises like the ones in the re-origin program.

-The aim of any limbic system retraining program is ultimately to calm the nervous system and restore homeostasis to the body.
+The aim of any limbic system retraining program is to ultimately to calm the nervous system and restore homeostasis to the body.
 This is very similar to the goals of any functional medicine protocol, but rather than requiring a physician, one can begin to improve one’s state of wellness through the use of deliberate and specific brain retraining exercises.

 Some of the documented benefits of limbic retraining include:

-re-origin offers a science-based, self-directed neuroplasticity program for people struggling with chronic health conditions.
+Re-origin offers a science-based, self-directed neuroplasticity program for people struggling with chronic health conditions.
 Sign up for a free info call to see if re-origin is the right fit for you.